Metro Atlanta Child Support Enforcement Lawyer

 - Garnishment - If the non-paying party's employment information is known, a garnishment can be a faster and less expensive way to collect support.
 Through wage garnishment, an employer is required to withhold earnings of the non-compliant individual to repay child support or alimony.

 - Automatic wage deduction - Similar to wage garnishment, automatic wage deduction allows the non-custodial parent to have the required child or spousal support funds automatically taken out of his or her wages.

 Georgia attorney Anthony M. Zezima understands that child support and spousal support are much-needed sources of financial security to those dependent on it.
 When someone doesn't pay, someone else suffers the consequences.

-In over 25 years of family law practice, attorney Zezima has handled numerous alimony and child support enforcement cases, assisting clients throughout the Atlanta metro area.
+Practicing family law since 1983, attorney Zezima has handled numerous alimony and child support enforcement cases, assisting clients throughout the Atlanta metro area.

 To schedule a consultation with our Atlanta lawyer, contact us online or call us toll-free at 1-888-723-6102.